Duckworth (song)

-"Duckworth" (stylized as "DUCKWORTH.") is a song by American rapper Kendrick Lamar, taken from his fourth studio album Damn, released on April 14, 2017.
-The fourteenth and final track on the album (first on the Collector's Edition of Damn), the lyrics were written by Lamar while the music was written by record producer Patrick Douthit, known professionally as 9th Wonder, with additional production by Bēkon.
+"Duckworth" (stylized in all-caps) is a song by the American rapper Kendrick Lamar, taken from his fourth album Damn, released on April 14, 2017.
+The lyrics were written by Lamar while the music was written by the record producer 9th Wonder, with additional production by Bēkon.

-The song's title is Lamar's actual surname, Lamar being his middle name.
-The song tells the true story of Lamar's father meeting Anthony "Top Dawg" Tiffith, working at a Kentucky Fried Chicken in a rough area, years prior to Lamar getting signed to his record label.
+The song title is Lamar's surname.
+The song tells the true story of Lamar's father meeting Anthony "Top Dawg" Tiffith, working at a Kentucky Fried Chicken in a rough area, years before Lamar was signed to his record label.
 Anthony was renowned for robbing chicken shops, similar to the one Lamar's father had been working at, so Duckworth decided to give Anthony two extra biscuits every time he came in.
 This caused Anthony to like Duckworth and leave him alive when he robbed the shop.
-If it weren't for this decision, Kendrick would never have met Anthony and gotten signed to his label, and therefore his music career may have never taken off.
+If it were not for this decision, Kendrick would never have met Anthony and gotten signed to his label, and therefore his music career may have never taken off.

-Although the song was not released as a single, the song made it onto five charts, including hitting number 63 on the Billboard Hot 100 and earning its highest position at number 36 on the Hot R&B/Hip-Hop Songs chart.
+Although the song was not released as a single, it appeared on five charts, including hitting number 63 on the Billboard Hot 100 and earning its highest position at number 36 on the Hot R&B/Hip-Hop Songs chart.
 The song would also be certified Platinum by the Australian Recording Industry Association (ARIA), alongside certifying Silver by the British Phonographic Industry (BPI) and certifying Gold by three organizations, including the Recording Industry Association of America (RIAA).